• Skip to primary navigation

 (chicken broth is not pictured)

-What other ingredients can I use to make minestrone?
+What other ingredients can I use to make Easy Minestrone Soup?

 Since this is regarded as a seasonal soup, any fresh vegetables you enjoy eating that are available in your grocery store can find their way into the soup pot.